-How to mix the popular beer cocktail plus a few relevant tidbits.
+How to mix Irish Car Bomb drink plus a few relevant tidbits.

-What’s Behind the Name & Why Not to Ask for the Drink When in Ireland
+What’s Behind the Name & Why Not to Ask for an Irish Car Bomb When in Ireland

-Irish Car Bomb is one of the most delicious shots you are likely to taste.
+The Irish Car Bomb drink is one of the most delicious shots you are likely to taste.

 The drink was invented and named in the US, most likely without much consideration for the painful memories the bombings hold for many.
 Similarly to not asking for a Black and Tan when visiting Ireland you should not ask for an Irish Car Bomb.
 It would be extremely culturally insensitive.

-In fact, even bartenders in the US have stated that they’d rather be asked to mix an Irish Slammer or simply an Irish Bomb.
+In fact, even bartenders in the US have stated that they’d rather be asked to mix name variations such as Irish Slammer or simply an Irish Bomb.